EmbeddedML/Embedded-Machine-Learning-with-Microcontrollers-Applications-on-STM32-Development-Boards/README.md

 ### Running Embedded Project Files

-Furthermore, one can directly import ?? projects to ??
-IDE using the ??
-Projects folder under each chapter.
+Furthermore, one can directly import projects to STM32CubeIDE using the End of Chapter Projects folder under each chapter.

 <TBD>